GetmeUK/contenttools-2-roadmap/README.md

 ## Which features are being included?

 This is new so we're still reviewing new features and adding many of the ones we want to see.
-However, if a feature has made it in to the roadmap for ContentTools2 it will get a green release tag added to it (the tag representing which release we plan to add it to starting from 2.0.0).
+However, if a feature has made it in to the roadmap for ContentTools2 it will get a green **on roadmap** tag added to it (the associated milestone represents which release we plan to add it to starting from 2.0.0).

 ## When will ContentTools 2 be available